 Key takeaway about cannabis increasing libido in women

 Questions regarding female sexual functioning are complex topics with no black-and-white answers.
-But with recent evidence and plentiful anecdotal reports, we can confidently draw a link between cannabis use and improved female sexual response.
-This means that for women who suffer from low libido and seek more sexual pleasure, this is great news.
+But with recent evidence and plentiful anecdotal reports, we can confidently draw a line between cannabis use and sexual response.
+This is great news.

 Learn more in The Complete Guide to Cannabis and Sex